yoctopuce/yoctolib_cpp/README.md

 ## Installation

-The archive is shipped with precompiled libraries.
-If you want to rebuild them from source, or to compile the examples, use the following command:
+The archive is shipped without precompiled libraries.
+If you want to build them from source, or to compile the examples, use the following command:

 on Windows: build